schartrand77/stockworks/README.md

    ```bash
    uvicorn app.api:app --reload
    ```
-3. Open [http://localhost:8000/](http://localhost:8000/) to use the GUI.
-All CRUD actions call the existing API under the hood.
+3. Open [http://localhost:8000/](http://localhost:8000/) to use the GUI; the dashboard now covers filament spools, hardware bins, movement logs, and quoting – all powered by the same API.

 ### Docker Compose (alternative runtime)
 From the repository root (the directory that contains `docker-compose.yml`), run: